derekvawdrey/CS401R-Midterm2/README.md

 - **Collision**: You die if you're in the explosion radius when a meteor explodes
 - **No Permanent Obstacles**: Meteors explode and disappear - the board stays clear for navigation

+Meteors will fall from the sky as you move around the board.
+The goal is to avoid any meteors.
+Meteors are colored squares that get darker as they get closer to exploding.

 ## Running the code

 ### Installation